j1-dev/j1.old/README.md

   - To do list:

-    - Real Time notifications for dikes, (dislikes) and comments.
+    - Real Time notifications for dikes, (dislikes) and comments : done

     - Search bar to search for users and potentially posts.

-    - Change entire database file structure.
+    - Change entire database file structure : done

     - Add multiple language support.